 The Foundation sponsors periodic open houses and guided tours of the eating clubs to allow the public to learn about the unique history of the clubs as well as their architecturally significant features.

 Princeton Prospect Foundation supports the eating clubs in community service efforts, in which all of them engage.
-Each club has a Community Service Chair, and many clubs have members who coordinate sustainability initiatives.
-The Community Service Chairs, representatives from the Pace Civic Engagement, and other campus organizations come together on a regular basis so that club members can work together on innovative ideas for civic and community engagement.
-The most visible and comprehensive community service project is the TruckFest fundraising event, which is held in April, is supported by the Foundation, and engages the efforts of over 200 students in many capacities.
-TruckFest is the only fully collaborative effort among the eating clubs and is by far the largest fundraising effort by students on campus.
-Learn more about the Clubs’ service activities at princetoneatingclubs.org.
+Various clubs have Community Service Chairs, and most clubs have members who coordinate and participate in sustainability initiatives.
+Community Service Chairs, representatives from the Pace Civic Engagement, and other campus organizations periodically come together so that club members can work together on innovative ideas for civic and community engagement.
+The most highly visible and comprehensive community service project has been TruckFest, which has been held seven times since 2014.
+This fundraising event has been supported by the Foundation and typically has engaged the efforts of over 200 students in many capacities in a fully collaborative effort among the eating clubs.
+It has been by far the largest fundraising effort by students on campus.
+Learn more about the clubs’ service activities at princetoneatingclubs.org.

 In 1958, at the request of the Graduate InterClub Council, the Graduate Board of Tower Club, of which James Newman ’26 was Chairman, made a study of ways to “strengthen the community of interests between the Prospect Avenue eating clubs and Princeton University”, and issued a report containing the Tower proposals.